Primary

 Hold a dumbbell with thumb facing up (neutral grip) and let your arm hang at your side.
 Keeping your forearm still, tilt your wrist toward your thumb as if pointing the dumbbell upward.
 Use very light weight—this is a small range of motion movement focusing on control.

-Want Radial Deviation in your program?
+See where Radial Deviation fits in your weekly plan

 Stand or sit holding a dumbbell in one hand with a neutral grip (thumb facing up).